-Some people consider homeowners insurance as a luxury when, in fact, it’s a necessity that every homeowner should have.
+Some people consider homeowners insurance a luxury when, in fact, it’s a necessity every homeowner should have.
 Without it, you may lose everything you’ve worked hard for and end up with nothing after disaster strikes.

 In addition, if you’re seeking a home loan for a new house, then home insurance is something you should expect the mortgage company to require.